jphalimi/PythonForMIC/Doc/c-api/abstract.rst

 will raise a Python exception.

-It is not possible to use these functions on objects that are not properly initialized, such as a list object that has been created by :c:func:`PyList_New`, but whose items have not been set to some non-\ ``NULL`` value yet.
+It is not possible to use these functions on objects that are not properly initialized, such as a list object that has been created by :cfunc:`PyList_New`, but whose items have not been set to some non-\ ``NULL`` value yet.

 .. toctree::